zoom/videosdk-auth-endpoint-sample/README.md

 Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).

-This is a Node.js / Express server that generates a [Video SDK signature](https://marketplace.zoom.us/docs/sdk/video/web/build/signature) via an http request from your frontend for use in the Video SDK.
+This is a Node.js / Express server that generates a [Video SDK signature](https://marketplace.zoom.us/docs/sdk/video/web/build/signature) via an http request from your frontend for use in the [Zoom Video SDK](https://marketplace.zoom.us/docs/sdk/video/web).

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)